Volunteer

 The Shamrock store burned in 1980 and the two-story building was turned into one story.

-Our museum committee is typically at work from 9:30 – noon at the Christian Congregation Church, in Mertztown.
+Our museum committee is typically at work from 9:30 – noon at the museum.
 You can donate an artifact or if you have a photo, we can scan and return it.
 Please call first, Ellie, at 610-763-2091, to verify our schedule.
 Other times can be arranged.